MutmainX/GPA-CGPA-Calculator-UAF/README.md

 - **Accuracy First:** Only calculates based on the courses you add—no errors from “extra” subjects.

 #### **Open Source and Free for Everyone**
 This project is my first step toward building tools that are free, accessible, and serve the community.
 I strongly believe that code should benefit people, not profit, and that everyone deserves equal access to useful tools.
-Inspired by the open-source community, this tool aims to make life easier for students without any financial barriers.
+Inspired by the open-source community, this tool aims to make life easier for students without any financial barriers..

 Access the website [here](https://mutmainx.github.io/GPA-CGPA-Calculator-UAF/).